 A participant who works with environmental defenders in Central Africa emphasised the need for this training in his field and region.
 He has witnessed firsthand the profound effects of working in this space, including high stress levels, colleagues leaving their jobs, and instances of alcoholism.
 Reflecting that wellbeing should be a priority for all staff, he said “I will apply the training in my own work.
 I will start with myself and make sure that I do what I can to manage everything that can bring stress.”

 Participants reported enhanced skills, competencies, and confidence to act as peer supporters, demonstrating the effectiveness of the training.
 All felt very well prepared to promote a culture that values wellbeing and resilience.
 They gained critical skills in observing, listening, and supporting distressed individuals.
 They learned to distinguish between burnout and psychological trauma, and became confident in providing primary psychological assistance and making appropriate referrals.
 All participants reported feeling very well prepared to offer information and support on basic stress reactions and positive coping strategies, and to signpost colleagues to professional support.
 One participant noted that “During this training, I learned how to observe, listen, support, share information, and refer someone in distress for professional support.
-The training also helped me build my resilience and wellbeing.
-I feel better able to cope with stressful situations.”
+The training also helped me build my own wellbeing and resilience, and I feel better able to cope with stressful situations.”

 The programme strengthened solidarity among participants, who requested opportunities for further support and connection.
 A key outcome will be the creation of a new peer supporter network.
 We plan to create a people-centred network supported by our counsellors and psychologists, ensuring confidentiality, empathy, and a non-judgmental atmosphere.
 This network will promote collaboration, mutual learning, and trust among peer supporters and other stakeholders in the global protection ecosystem, enhancing collective support structures for human rights defenders and other activists.